nhhca/git-command-line/learngit.md

 24. git clone xxx.git "filepath"  ==>specify the filepath where you want to clone
 25. git pull origin <origin branchName>:<local branchName> ==> if local branchName is nil,default to be local current branch 26.git pull is equal to git fetch + git merge origin branch to current
+27. git merge --no-ff -m "merge with no-ff" dev   ===>merge dev to current branch and forbid "fast forward"mode  add will commit with a new message

+28.git stash  ==>save current branch working space and the work space will be clean,function to create a new branch to fix some bug,and not to commit the workspace work that not finished
+29. git branch -d <branchName>  git branch -D <branchName> ==>delete forced

+## branch remote and local
+30.git remote -v  ==>check remote branch info
+31.git checkout -b dev origin/dev ==>create local dev branch and switch to it 32.git branch --set-upstream branch-name origin/branch-name  ==> if pull failed ,this command will connect local branch with remote appropriate branch

+## git tag:replace commit id with tag will be much more easy
+33.git tag<name> ==> add a tag name
+34.$ git tag <name> <commit id>  default tag at latest commit,this will tag at specific commit 35.git tag -a <tag name> -m "message" <commit id>
+36. git tag  ==>show all tag
+37.git show <tag name> ==>see the tag info,tag is not ordered by time but charactors 38.git tag -d <tag name> ==>delete a tag local,tag default not push to remote 39.git push origin :refs/tags/<tagname>  ==> if tag name is push to remote ,delete local first,then delete remote 40.git push origin <tag name>
+41.git push origin --tags ==>push all tags once